3D Mammogram Offers Baptist Patient More Precise Breast Health Results

 SCOUT works by placing a device the size of a grain of rice into the tumor.
 The system then uses safe, non-radioactive radar waves to detect the device and help the surgeon pinpoint the tumor so that it can be completely removed.
 This technology is less painful than the wire method, can be placed several days before surgery and will not restrict the patient’s daily activities.
 Because of its precise localization of the tumor, the surgeon is able to plan the incision during surgery, which may allow for less tissue removal, causing better cosmetic results.

-This new technology allows physicians to better localize the tissue during a biopsy and gives them a precise measure of the tissue needed, minimizing the cosmetic or loss of tissue impact on women with a breast biopsy.
+This new technology, provided by the Baptist Health Care Foundation, allows physicians to better localize the tissue during a biopsy and gives them a precise measure of the tissue needed, minimizing the cosmetic or loss of tissue impact on women with a breast biopsy.
 In addition, and importantly, the technology enhances the patients’ experience, making it more comfortable and easier on them after their procedures.

 As a radiology manager for Baptist Health Care and a team member for 41 years, Shirley was well educated on the procedures that come with a breast cancer diagnosis.
 When she learned that Baptist would soon obtain the new SCOUT system, she felt encouraged.